 In 2015, as part of an enhanced commitment to innovate further, they approached us to develop a new programme of interventions.
 After 5 years of research, development and pilots, we started rolling out proven solutions nationally and seeing local reductions in littering of more than 60%.

 We’re now working with Defra and the gum industry more broadly, through the Chewing Gum Taskforce.
-Up to £10m over 5 years will be invested in gum clean up and behaviour change interventions.
+Up to £10m over 5 years will be invested in gum clean up and behaviour change interventions across the UK.
+Independent evaluations in Year 1 councils have measured up to 80% reduction in gum littering.

 Previous attempts to study gum littering behaviour had segmented people into groups more or less likely to litter but these were based on claimed data and led to an assumption that a hard core antisocial group was responsible.
 We commissioned a major new piece of ethnographic research from Revealing Reality to get under the skin of people’s behaviour and deliver fresh insight into what was really going on.